Table of contents

 - If you’ve got a university degree, you can skip mentioning high school.

 - Got a GPA that’s 3.5 or higher?
 Flaunt it!
-If it’s lower, you can keep it secret.
+If it’s lower, there’s no need to include it.

 But how should you handle education when you haven’t finished?